 Around 150 years ago it became cost effective to mass mill grains into the shelf stable product we know of as flour.
 Since this time, a host of health related anomalies have been occurring in the United States.
 The beginning of the mass production of food is regarded as marking the beginning of the Standard American Diet, or more appropriately named, the SAD diet.
 These health issues are likely caused by products containing flour and sugars that, after they're quickly digested, turn into a flash flood of sugar that our bodies aren't capable of handling multiple times a day.
 To reduce having major health issues later in life, we'd like to remind you that highly processed foods should be enjoyed in moderation.
 When you're not overindulging in desserts, It's a good idea to eat natural food that is minimally processed and provides consistent energy without spiking your blood sugar.
 Luckily, this can be done while still eating amazing food.
 Enter Manna Bread.

-Recently the folks at Manna Organics were kind enough to send us a box of all of their Manna Bread flavors to try out.
+Recently the folks at Manna Organics were kind enough to send me a box of all of their Manna Bread flavors to try out.
 Forget everything you thought you knew about bread.
 Manna Bread is a sprouted, naturally leavened bread that doesn't use bread yeast, sweeteners or salt.

 Manna bread is not your tratitional floured, yeasted bread.
 Due to this it is extremely dense and hearty. if you grew up on Wonder Bread you may have a hard time getting into this bread.
 If you love hearty rustic breads, you'll love Manna Bread.

 This bread was extra dense and moist due to the figs. The fennel enhanced the figs in an intriguingly delicious way and the flax gave the bread bonus crunch.
 You don't really need to put a topping on this stuff.